-- 3.4 Certain statutory officers the Head of Paid Service, the Section 73 Chief Finance Officer and the Monitoring Officer - have specific roles which Members must understand and respect.
-Members should have particular regard to any advice given by them. - 3.5 A Member should not apply undue pressure on an officer either to do anything that they are not empowered to do or to undertake work outside normal duties or outside normal hours.
-Particular care needs to be taken in connection with the use of Combined Authority property and services. - 3.6 Members should always direct requests for information/ advice through the Chief Officers.
+- 3.3 Undue Pressure: It is important in any dealings between Members and Officers that neither should seek to take unfair advantage of their position.
+In their dealings with Officers (especially junior officers) Members need to be aware that it is easy for them to be overawed and feel at a disadvantage.
+Such feelings can be intensified where Members hold senior and/or political office. - 3.4 Certain statutory officers the Head of Paid Service, the Section 73 Chief Finance Officer and the Monitoring Officer have specific roles which Members must understand and respect.
+Members should have particular regard to any advice given by them. - 3.5 A Member should not apply undue pressure on an Officer either to do anything that they are not empowered to do or to undertake work outside normal duties or outside normal hours.
+Particular care needs to be taken in connection with the use of Combined Authority property and services. - 3.6 Members should always direct requests for information/ advice through the Chief Officers (as defined in Constitution).
 They should never go directly to Junior Officers as this can put undue pressure on individuals. - 3.7 To assist Members in decision making they should be informed of all legal and financial considerations, and be warned of the consequences even if it is unpopular.
 If a Member has a concern that an Officer is not carrying out a particular Authority decision, the Member concerned should draw this to the attention of the Head of Paid Service. - 3.8 Similarly, an officer must neither seek to use undue influence on an individual Member to make a decision in their favour, nor raise personal matters to do with their job, nor make claims or allegations about other officers. - 3.9 Personal/ Business Relationships: It is important not to allow any personal or business connection or relationship with any other Member or Officer to affect the performance of official responsibilities, taking action or making decisions.
 It is also important in these circumstances to be wary of passing confidential information to anyone who should not have access to it. - 3.4 Members should take account of any relationship or connection they have with any other Member or Officer when considering whether or not they need to register or declare a personal interest.